More Resources for Genealogical Research in the Pays de Vaud

 Most of the terriers have at least a rudimentary index of personal names, and some have an index of place names as well.
 The indexes are not always complete.
 A comparison of the index entries with the titles and text of the individual "reconnaissances" shows that the index entries often omit the names of other parties who share an interest in a particular property.
 Also, the index entries sometimes do not use the same spellings as those found in the body of the document.

-1. Indexes, summaries, and extracts from terriers ("Grosses de Reconnaissances", compilations of land records) for various areas, but mostly near Aubonne.
+1. Indexes, summaries, and extracts from terriers ("Grosses de Reconnaissances", compilations of land records) and similar sources for various areas throughout the Pays de Vaud.

 2. The special "Taille" (tax) of 1550 for the area around Lausanne (excluding the city itself, which was exempt) and for the area around Moudon.
 For the areas that were taxed, this amounts to a census of heads of family.
 In addition to signaling the existence of individuals, the lists contain some additional genealogical information.